If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 2. The cost

-When you decide to finally file for Chapter 7 or Chapter 13 know that it won’t be free (though there are a few ways to do it cheaply).
+It won’t be free when you finally file for Chapter 7 or Chapter 13 (though there are a few ways to do it cheaply).

-The amount to file for Chapter 13 ranges from $3,000 to $3,500, depending on the complexity of your case, attorney experience, and where you live.
+The cost to file for Chapter 13 varies from $3,000 to $3,500, depending on the complexity of your case, your attorney’s experience, and where you live.

 For example, here’s what it will cost in a few different states:

-The cost to file chapter 7 bankruptcy runs around $1,500 nationally; however, you might pay more depending on your location and the intricacy of your case.
+The cost to file Chapter 7 bankruptcy is around $1,500 nationally; however, you might pay more depending on your location and the complexity of your case.

-Sometimes a bankruptcy attorney will offer to take payments, but invoices must be paid in full before the case is filed or the attorney becomes like a creditor.
+Sometimes, a bankruptcy attorney will offer to take payments, but invoices must be paid in full before the case is filed or the attorney becomes a creditor.

 If you think your student loan debt will be expunged, in almost all cases, it won’t.
 There are a few exceptions, but it is rare for a student loan to be cleared.